Monday, 5 June 2023

 Pretty church

-There were the outer walls which some crazy people climbed
+We're looked sraight down the outer walls of the city which some crazy people climbed

 Impressive battlements